bsmg/beat-saber-community-wiki/beginners-guide.md

 * Download the BeatSaberModManager.exe
 * Run it!
 Select what mods you want to install from the list!

-> It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and lag.
+> It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and performance issues.
 {.is-danger}

 Mods are installed into the folder `Plugins` within your Beat Saber install directory.